Shopify Pros & Cons

 3. With the help of third-party apps, site owners can:

-• Create an AMP format for mobile devices (this is a stripped-down version with quicker loading times)
+• Use AMP format for mobile devices (a stripped-down version with quicker loading times)

 • Analyze the strength of on-page SEO